 Last Updated: 02/12/2021 09:35AM ET

 The coronavirus outbreak – officially named COVID-19 – was declared a pandemic on March 11, 2020.
-Since then, COVID-19 has spread worldwide, severely impacting travel, causing travel restrictions and border closures.
-The U.S. State Department has issued travel advisories for many countries.
-Travelers can view the current list of U.S. State Department Travel Advisories.
+Since then, COVID-19 has spread worldwide and severely impacted the travel industry with travel restrictions and border closures.
+At the height of the pandemic, international travel came to a near standstill.
+Uncertainty throughout the travel landscape is expected to continue until the pandemic is under control.

 The Coronavirus Pandemic Travel Insurance Information Center explains travel insurance coverage for the outbreak.
 This resource is regularly updated by Squaremouth’s travel insurance experts with official provider position statements, answers to frequently asked questions, and more.
 Information is subject to change at any time.

-For travelers with concerns not covered by a standard policy, including fear of traveling because of the coronavirus, the Cancel for Any Reason upgrade is the best option for cancellation coverage.
+For travelers with cancellation concerns that are not covered by a standard policy, including fear of traveling because of the coronavirus, the Cancel for Any Reason upgrade is the best option for cancellation coverage.
 This extensive coverage allows travelers to cancel their trip for any reason 2-3 days prior to departure and be reimbursed 75% of their insured trip cost.
 Travelers can search for policies that include Cancel for Any Reason.

 Medical benefits related to coronavirus are also available on new policies purchased, in the event that travelers medical contract COVID-19 and require emergency medical care while on their trip.
 Travelers can search for policies that include coverage for contracting coronavirus.

 Please click here to view a list of providers that offer medical benefits for COVID-19.
 Nearly all of Squaremouth’s providers may provide this coverage.